 |View Latest Price →See Customer Reviews|

-Detailed List of the Best Manual Coffee Grinders
+Detailed List of the Best Manual Burr Grinders

-The Hario Ceramic Coffee Mill is the most recognizable manual coffee grinder on the market.
+The Hario Ceramic Coffee Mill is the most recognizable hand grinder on the market.
 This model boasts a soft rubber base to prevent slipping, a silicone coating to prevent coffee debris from flying out, ease of use, and powerful grinding methods.

 The tapered ceramic burrs are designed to stay sharp for years and never rust.
 These burrs grind coffee with perfect precision, creating a uniform grind at various grind size settings.